samwyss/fdtd-waveguide/README.md

 ![Monochromatic Source Field Profiles](./figures/labeled-monochromatic-source-profile.png)

-4. Comparison of source and transmitted wideband gaussian pulse fields to that of the analytic cutoff frequency.
+4. Comparison of source and transmitted wideband Gaussian pulse fields to that of the analytic cutoff frequency.
 ![Wideband Gaussian Pulse Comparison](./figures/wideband-spectrum.png)

-5. Comparison of Beeswax to Beryllia filled cavity resonator with Mur ABC replaced by PEC Wall
+5. Comparison of Beeswax to Beryllia filled cavity resonator with Mur ABC replaced by PEC wall
 ![Comparison of Beeswax to Beryllia](./figures/comp.png)